yarch-co/github-actions-dind-instant-mysql-service-tesing/README.md

-# Example of testing go code with individual mysql containers using dockertest
+# Testing go code with individual mysql containers using dockertest

 Golang's test command builds the code under test into separate binaries for each package.
 Therefore, it is necessary to start a resource such as mysql for each binary to be built.